 - Detoxifying, anti-anxiety and anti-depressive effects

 - Positive results in chronic infections (e.g. Lyme disease) and fatigue syndromes.

 Green laser light used in ILBI has a strong anti-inflammatory effect.
 Thus, green laser is used therapeutically for the prevention of infection, against inflammatory swelling, and against ulcers or infectious tumors.

 - Leads to increased uptake of oxygen in the blood

 - Stimulates ATP-production in cells which increases energy

-Blue lasers used in ILIB have a positive effect on the immune response and the ability of the body to heal wounds due to anti-bacterial and anti-inflammatory effects.
+Blue lasers used in ILBI have a positive effect on the immune response and the ability of the body to heal wounds due to anti-bacterial and anti-inflammatory effects.